Targets and Performance

 Remove trans fat

-In 2016, both globally as well as in India, 100% of our portfolio was virtually free from trans fats originating from partially hydrogenated vegetable oil*.
+In 2018, both globally as well as in India, 100% of our portfolio was virtually free from trans fats originating from partially hydrogenated vegetable oil1.
 We undertake regular reviews of our products to ensure we continue to be compliant.

 Reduce calories – children’s ice cream

-Globally, 100% of our children’s ice creams, and in India, 100% of our children’s frozen desserts & edible ice portfolio contained 110 kilocalories or fewer per portion by 2014.
-In 2016, we continued to remain at 100% compliance.
+Our performance: Globally, 100% of our children’s ice creams, and in India, 100% of our children’s frozen desserts & edible ice portfolio contained 110 kilocalories or fewer per portion by 2014.
+In 2018, we continued to remain at 100% compliance.

 Reduce calories – packaged ice cream

-Our commitment stated that by 2015, 80% of our packaged ice cream products would not exceed 250 kilocalories per portion.
-Globally, we are at 91% compliance, and in India, we are at a compliance of 99%.
+Our commitment: By 2015, 80% of our packaged ice cream products will not exceed 250 kilocalories per portion.

 Provide healthy eating information

-We are committed to including energy per portion on the front of the pack and eight key nutrients on back-of-pack.
-We are also committed to declaring the percentage of Guideline Daily Amounts (GDA) for five nutrients on the back of product packaging.
+Our commitment: Our aim is to provide clear, simple labelling on our products to help people make choices for a nutritionally-balanced diet.
+We are committed to including energy per portion on the front of pack and eight key nutrients on the back-of-pack.
+We are also committed to declaring the percentage of Guideline Daily Amounts (GDA) for five nutrients on the back of pack.
 Our targets respect local or regional industry agreements as well as the law in each market.